drowe67/misc/analog_vae/README.md

 1. How can we apply interleaving, e.g./ just spread symbol sover a longer modem frame, or let network spread them.

-1. Diveristy in frequency - classical DSP or with ML in the loop?
+1. Diversity in frequency - classical DSP or with ML in the loop?

 1. Sweep different latent dimensions and choose best perf for given SNR.